Girls basketball state tournament roundup: Century and Blackfoot to meet in 4A State Championship Game Saturday

 Going forward, though, Rockland is in a good place.
 The Bulldogs return nearly all of their top contributors, including Kiersley Boyer, Ember Farr, Taylor Wilson, Addie Wilson and Angie Lee.

 “We get our good corps back next year,” Nelson said.
 “That will be exciting.
-Hopefully we’ll be able to go over their next year and win it all.”
+Hopefully we’ll be able to go over there next year and win it all.”

 CAREY 48, ROCKLAND 40